awslabs/time-addressable-media-store/README.md

 - [Create the required IAM role](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html?icmpid=apigateway_console_help#set-up-access-logging-permissions)
 - [Set up API Gateway to use this role](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html?icmpid=apigateway_console_help#set-up-access-logging-using-console)

+### Verify your VPC configuration

+If you choose the option to deploy the solution in an existing VPC, you must ensure that the TAMS API Lambda functions running in the private subnets of your VPC can connect to other AWS services.
+The standard way to enable this is with [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html).

+If your VPC doesn’t have NAT gateways, then you must provision them or choose the option to allow this solution to create a new VPC.

+The Lambda functions in this solution access the [Cognito User Pools API](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/Welcome.html) which does not have a VPC Endpoint available and so the solution does not support deployment into an existing VPC without a NAT Gateway.

+#### VPC Endpoints

+It is advised to deploy [VPC Gateway Endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/gateway-endpoints.html) in your VPC for both S3 and DynamoDB since this will reduce traffic through the NAT Gateways as much as possible.

 ## Deploy the sample application

 The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
 It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
 It can also emulate your application's build environment and API.